 The Stratasys J750 3D printer really does live up to the billing of “creating better products faster.”
 It’s more than just an effective tool; it’s a solution-maker that allows a business to produce prototypes faster and with better realism through a shorter developmental cycle.

-We’re excited about the possibilities created by the Stratasys J750 and look forward to making it available to our customers.
+We’re excited about the possibilities created by the Stratasys J750 and look forward to making it available.